-of the Child Clinical Lec.
-0 Lab.
-6 Cr.
-2 Corequisite: NURS 2053.
+of the Child Clinical Corequisite: NURS 2053.
 Designed to facilitate learning of the uniqueness of caring for children and their families in the clinical setting.
-The clinical experiences provided are designed to enhance the student nurse's concepts of growth and development, nutrition, communication, cultural diversity, roles of the pediatric nurse, and legal/ethical principles of practice.
+The clinical experiences provided are designed to enhance the student nurse's concepts of growth and development, nutrition, communication, cultural diversity, roles of the pediatric nurse, and legal/ ethical principles of practice.
 To pass this course, students must make a grade of "C" or higher in NURS 2053.
 Pass/No Credit.
 Offered FA, SP.

-Lec.
+Nursing II Lec.
 2 Lab.
 0 Cr.
-2 Nursing II Prerequisite: a grade of "C" or higher in NURS 2044, NURS 2053, NURS 2080, and BIOL 2051; and credit for NURS 2046 and 2054; and a grade of C" or higher or enrollment in NURS 2048.
-Coreguisite: NURS 2059.
+2 Prerequisite: a grade of "C" or higher in NURS 2044, NURS 2053, NURS 2080, and BIOL 2051; and credit for NURS 2046 and 2054; and a grade of C" or higher or enrollment in NURS 2048.
+Corequisite: NURS 2059.
 Continuation of Medical-Surgical Nursing I. Examines nursing management of select disease processes within the context of the nursing process in adult patients.
 To pass this course, students must pass NURS 2059.
 Offered FA, SP.

-2059 Nursing Il Clinical Lec.
+2059 Nursing II Clinical Lec.
 0 Lab.
 6 Cr.
 2 Corequisite: NURS 2057.
 Continuation of Medical Surgical I Clinical.
 Applies the nursing process to adults in acute care settings to provide safe and effective care.
 To pass this course, students must make a grade of "C" or higher in NURS 2057.
 Pass/No Credit.
 Offered FA, SP.

-Prerequisite: a grade of "C" or higher in NURS 2057 and credit for NURS 2059; a grade of "C" or higher or enrollment in NURS 2048.
-Corequisite: NURS 2061.
+Nursing III Lec.
+2 Lab.
+0 Cr.
+2 Prerequisite: a grade of "C" or higher in NURS 2057 and credit for NURS 2059; a grade of "C" or higher or enrollment in NURS 2048.
+Coreguisite: NURS 2061.
 Continuation of Medical Surgical Nursing II.
 Examines the application of the nursing process to adults in acute care settings to provide quality patient centered care utilizing evidenced based practices.
 Principles of prioritization, management, and delegation are analyzed in the care of adults with complex health care needs.
 To pass this course, students must pass NURS 2061.
 Offered FA, SP.

 2061 Nursing III Clinical Lec.
 0 Lab.
 8 Cr.
 3 Corequisite: NURS 2060.
 Continuation of Medical Surgical II clinical.
+Applies the nursing process to adults in acute care settings to provide

+Medical Surgical II clinical.
 Applies the nursing process to adults in acute care settings to provide safe and effective care.
 The role of the nurse in prioritization, management, and delegation is integrated in the care of adults with complex health care needs while incorporating safe and effective care.
 To pass this course, students must make a grade of "C" or higher in NURS 2060.
 Pass/No Credit.
 Offered FA, SP.

 NURS Pharmacology Lec.
 3 Lab.
 0 Cr.
-3
+3 2080 Prerequisite: a grade of "C" or higher in NURS

-2080 Prerequisite: a grade of "C" or higher in NURS 1014 and BIOL 1162, and credit for NURS 1015; or a current license to practice as a Licensed Practical Nurse in Louisiana and permission of instructor.
-Provides an introduction to pharmacokinetics and pharmacodynamics.
-Focus on applying information related to drug classification in developing clinical judgment for the delivery of safe, quality, patient-centered nursing care.
-Offered FA, SP, SU.
+Prerequisite: a grade of "C" or higher in NURS 1014 and BIOL 1162, and credit for NURS 1015; or a current enrollment in NURS 1018.
+This course provides an introduction to pharmacokinetics and pharmacodynamics, with a focus on applying information related to drug classification in developing clinical judgment for the delivery of safe, quality, patient-centered nursing care.